 Once you have outlined clear roles and responsibilities, you can create a job posting.
 You want to provide a clear description of the qualifications you require in a candidate.
 This tactic will help you attract potential staff who have a clear understanding of the role you want to fill.

 Another advantage of a franchise is that the job descriptions for any position you may need to fill are likely already created and available for use.
-AFC has a network of experienced franchise owners who are happy to share job posting materials that delivered a good applicant response.
+AFC has a network of experienced franchise owners who are happy to share job posting materials that deliver an excellent applicant response.

 Recruitment and Selection Efforts